aws-samples/aws-hybrid-storage-workshop/scenario-2/module-2/README.md

-[# Deploy AWS Storage Gateway in File mode and integrate with S3
+# Deploy AWS Storage Gateway in File mode and integrate with S3

-## License

-This library is licensed under the Amazon Software License.

 ## Introduction